-The Department of Genetics, School of Life Science in SOKENDAI (the Graduate University for Advanced Studies) fosters true scientists.
+The Department of Genetics, School of Life Science in The Graduate University for Advanced Studies, SOKENDAI fosters true scientists.
 For those who are considering a career in science, I would like to explain what scientists and basic science are, and how students are educated in postgraduate school.

 The English word “science” is derived from “scientia” which means knowledge in Latin.
 Scientists are committed to the enhancement of human intelligence, and their work is called “basic science”.
 “Applied science” is the use of scientific processes and information discovered in basic science as the means to achieve a useful result for humans.
 Applications are always developed on the solid foundation of basic science, therefore basic research is absolutely invaluable.